The article describes plugins that create refersTo relations in the Catalog schema based on various types of analysis performed on the data source.

 By default, this parameter is set to the STRING, INTEGER or REAL data type for this plugin.
 The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

-The queriesPath plugin input parameter must be set to the path of the file containing the list of queries to be analyzed.
+The queriesPath plugin input parameter must be set to the path to a folder containing the files with a list of queries to be analyzed.

 The file name format is: <Data Platform name>.sql.